FrancisVila/MFT_convert/content/en/docs/TransferCFT/admin_intro/admin_commands_intro/Switching_files_manually.md

 > **Note**
 >
-> At least one of the two files (either the statistical or alternate statistical file) must be empty prior to starting Transfer CFT.
+> Note: At least one of the two files (either the statistical or alternate statistical file) must be empty prior to starting Transfer CFT.

 This example automatically executes the switch procedure at noon.